 Eligibility for our programs

 WAYS OF APPLYING FOR AN INTERNSHIP WITH US

 1. Most EU students over 16 can enter the UK freely to study or work with no time restrictions.
 Croatian applicants will need to apply for a Certificate of Sponsorship and a subsequent work certificate once in the UK.
-Whilst this agreement may possibly change post “BREXIT”, it has not yet and currently seems unlikely to, until at least 2020.
+Whilst this agreement may possibly change post “BREXIT”, it has not yet and currently seems unlikely to, until at least the end of 2020.
 You can register straight away with us, just go to the section here: Student Registration.